-Please note also that students will be required to be in attendance right from the beginning of the academic year.
-Teaching will begin on Monday, 9th September 2019, and our Orientation Programme (compulsory) for new international students will start on the preceding Thursday, 5th September.
-Please bear this in mind when making your nominations.
+Please note also that students will be required to be in attendance right from the beginning of the relevant semester, and that new international students are expected to attend Orientation on the Thursday/Friday before teaching starts.
+You will find links to the academic dates on our Academic Procedures page.
+Please bear these in mind when making your nominations.
 Students who arrive late will miss the all-important first weeks of the semester and thus they will be at a significant disadvantage.
 If you anticipate your students being unable to travel to Galway in time, then perhaps they might be best considered for an alternative host university with a later start date.

-In particular, when scheduling stays of one single semester, coordinators should compare the academic calendars of both institutions (see our academic term dates) in order to ensure that the time-frames are compatible.
+In particular, when scheduling stays of one single semester, coordinators should compare the academic calendars of both institutions (again, see our academic term dates) in order to ensure that the time-frames are compatible.

 We regret that it is not usually possible for NUI Galway to arrange for visiting students to sit the examinations of their home university at this institution.
 Unfortunately we simply do not have the space or the resources to accommodate requests of this nature, and would kindly ask for your understanding in this matter.

 When your students commence their studies in Galway…